 The allroad can be had in Premium, Premium Plus and Prestige trim levels.

-The Premium trim comes standard with leather upholstery, a panoramic sunroof a ten-speaker AM/FM/CD/SiriusXM sound system, heated headlamp washers, LED turnsignals, fog lights, Bluetooth connectivity, a Homelink garage door opener, Audi music interface and a driver info system.
-A power tailgate, three-zone climate control, rear privacy glass, xenon plus lighting and LED taillights are newly standard.
+The Premium trim comes standard with leather upholstery, a panoramic sunroof a ten-speaker AM/FM/CD/SiriusXM sound system, heated headlamp washers, LED turnsignals, fog lights, Bluetooth connectivity, a Homelink garage door opener, Audi music interface, a driver info system, a power tailgate, three-zone climate control, a multi-function steering wheel, rear privacy glass, xenon plus lighting and LED taillights.

 The Premium Plus model adds heated front seats, memory functionality for the front seats, LED taillights, a power liftgate, three-zone automatic climate control and power-folding exterior mirrors.

 The top-spec Prestige trim brings a navigation system with the aforementioned Audi Connect, a 14-speaker, 505-watt Bang & Olufsen sound system with HD radio technology, a rearview parking assist camera, Audi side assist, keyless start and a color driver information system.